szczurek-lab/seqme/docs/index.rst

 seqme
 =====
-**seqme** is a modular and highly extendable python library containing model-agnostic metrics for biological sequences.
+**seqme** is a modular and highly extendable python library containing model-agnostic metrics for evaluating biological sequences.